n3s0/n3s0.github.io/content/feed/notes/physicalsecurity/locks/master-lock/master-lock-model-m530/index.md

 are spool pins.
 This lock provides a good reference for anyone that wants to get a feel for counter rotation or detecting false sets within the lock.

-## Lock Pickers United Rating (Unknown)
----

-The Master Lock Model M930 does not have a rating or belk rank associated with it with the Lock Pickers United belt system.
-I'm providing this for the benefit of having it in this lock library.

-Though there is a possibility that no one will recieve a rank from submission.
-Post it on [r/lockpicking](https://www.reddit.com/r/lockpicking/) anyway and interact with the community.
-Pick the lock and gut the lock and post it to get the conversation going.
-You may learn a few things you didn't know along the way.

 ## Conclusions & Opinions
 ---